-The following Quarterly Financial Report of the financial results of Marine Atlantic Inc. ("the Corporation") is for the six months ended September 30, 2012.
+The following Quarterly Financial Report of the financial results of Marine Atlantic Inc. ("the Corporation") is for the nine months ended December 31, 2012.
 This report should be read in conjunction with the Corporation's 2012/13 - 2016/17 Corporate Plan Summary and the Corporation's 2011/2012 Annual Report which includes the audited annual financial statements for the year ended March 31, 2012.
-Information about the Corporation, including the Annual Report and the Corporate Plan Summary, can be found at www.marineatlantic.ca once approved by the Federal Government.
+Information about the Corporation, including the Annual Report and the Corporate Plan Summary, can be found at www.marineatlantic.ca.